ramsundaram101/Monte-Carlo-Portfolio-Predictor/README.md

 ```

 ##### Running the Simulator
 We're all set to run the actual simulator now!
-Just open your Terminal and run
+Just open your Terminal and run.
 ```
 python MonteCarlo.py
 ```